AdmiralGaust/python-nessus/README.md

 ```

 ## SUPPORT
-For any queries or suggestions, feel free to connect me at admiralgaust@gmail.com
+For any queries, suggestions, or improvements feel free to create an issue or submit a pull request.